rohilthopu/pdb-django/README.md

     2. ElasticSearch
     3. Separate parser from Django
         * Add multiprocessing/multithreading?
+        * Provide one command to do full site DB rebuild rather than 6...
     4. Make dedicated frontend with React?
     5. Fix broken parsing for the wave data since the complete zip no longer available